Corrosive Service Safety Valves for Acid, Alkali, Sour Gas, Chloride and Chemical Media

 General Corrosion and Corrosion Allowance

 Acids, alkalis and salt solutions can reduce wall thickness over time.
-Body material, corrosion allowance, lining, coating, maintenance interval and process concentration should be reviewed before valve selection.
+Body and trim material, pressure-boundary rating, any manufacturer-qualified lining, corrosion monitoring and maintenance interval should be reviewed.
+Do not add an assumed corrosion allowance or coating to a certified valve design without manufacturer and code confirmation.

 Pitting and Crevice Corrosion